-- Growth in our student and partner numbers on GeniusU: We measure the number of students and partners that join our GeniusU platform and the ongoing growth in these numbers is critical to our financial success.
+Growth in our student and partner numbers on GeniusU: We measure the number of students and partners that join our GeniusU platform and the ongoing growth in these numbers is critical to our financial success.
 We intend to continue to grow our student and partner numbers through a combination of our digital marketing activity, our global partnerships and our acquisitions.
-If our investment in these areas does not generate the expected revenue growth, then our operations and financial results could be adversely impacted. - Development of technology on our GeniusU Edtech platform: We are investing in improving the functionality and user experience of our GeniusU Edtech platform.
+If our investment in these areas does not generate the expected revenue growth, then our operations and financial results could be adversely impacted.

+Development of technology on our GeniusU Edtech platform: We are investing in improving the functionality and user experience of our GeniusU Edtech platform.
 This includes investing in personalizing the experience for each student and partner with the use of A.I., and in utilizing the data that we collect on each student and partner to deliver this experience.
 We believe that successful execution of our technology strategy will lead to wide adoption of our Edtech platform.
-Any delays in commercialization of our technology or decreases in the expected market demand for our platform could adversely impact our operations and financial results. - □ Global adoption of our Genius Curriculum: We intend to continue to expand the courses and products in our Genius Curriculum on a global basis.
+Any delays in commercialization of our technology or decreases in the expected market demand for our platform could adversely impact our operations and financial results.
+Global adoption of our Genius Curriculum: We intend to continue to expand the courses and products in our Genius Curriculum on a global basis.
 We intend to hire additional resources in sales, marketing and administration in order to develop the market for our Genius Curriculum, engage in sales activities and establish other commercial capabilities to serve the needs our students and partners.
-If our investment in our Genius Curriculum does not generate expected revenue growth, then our operations and financial results could be adversely impacted. - □ Integration of our Acquisitions: The success of our Acquisitions is dependent on our ability to integrate each of them effectively into our group.
+If our investment in our Genius Curriculum does not generate expected revenue growth, then our operations and financial results could be adversely impacted.
+Internation of our Applications.
+The process of our Applications is dependent on our children internate and of them effectively into our group.
+We are found on the

+Integration of our Acquisitions: The success of our Acquisitions is dependent on our ability to integrate each of them effectively into our group.
 We are focusing on the integration of common functions, including our management systems, data systems, financial reporting and digital marketing practices, as well as integrating content, technology and payment processes on our GeniusU Edtech platform.
-This may require increased investment to our normal operations, including the hiring of new personnel and increase in our system integration costs. - □ Success in attracting further acquisitions: We intend for our future growth to be generated from a combination of our organic growth and growth through acquisitions.
+This may require increased investment to our normal operations, including the hiring of new personnel and increase in our system integration costs.

+Success in attracting further acquisitions: We intend for our future growth to be generated from a combination of our organic growth and growth through acquisitions.
 We intend to make further acquisitions that are complementary to our existing curriculum and technology and, where appropriate, to hire additional resources to support the growth and integration of these acquisitions.
 If we are not successful in attracting and integrating these future acquisitions, then our operations and financial results could be adversely impacted.